About the Regional Air Quality Council

 Attainment Plan History

 In 2008, the RAQC developed a plan to achieve compliance of the 1997 8-hour ozone standard (0.08 parts per million (ppm)).
-The continued work of the Council is necessary in light of multiple air quality issues including, but not limited to, the ongoing identification of strategies for reducing ozone-causing emissions with a focus on emissions from the transportation sector to come into compliance with the 2008 federal ozone standard (.075 ppm), and the fact that in April 2018, the U.S. Environmental Protection Agency (EPA) finalized its designation of the Denver Metro/North Front Range region as a nonattainment area for the new, tighter 2015 Ozone Standard (0.07 ppm).
+The continued work of the RAQC is necessary in light of multiple air quality issues including, but not limited to, the ongoing identification of strategies for reducing ozone-causing emissions with a focus on emissions from the transportation sector to come into compliance with the 2008 federal ozone standard (.075 ppm), and the fact that in April 2018, the U.S. Environmental Protection Agency (EPA) finalized its designation of the Denver Metro/North Front Range region as a nonattainment area for the new, tighter 2015 Ozone Standard (0.07 ppm).

 RAQC Programs

-Council Members and Staff
+RAQC Members and Staff

 Quality Control Commission in assessing and developing air quality plans and programs.
-The work of the Council is coordinated with the regional and transportation planning programs of the Denver Regional Council of Governments, an organization of local elected officials, and the North Front Range Metropolitan Planning Organization, as appropriate.
+The work of the RAQC is coordinated with the regional and transportation planning programs of the Denver Regional Council of Governments, an organization of local elected officials, and the North Front Range Metropolitan Planning Organization, as appropriate.